 - create way for preteens to help together at existing church events.

-- provide training for preteens to serve on a kids’ worship team, with tech needs, helping in classes with younger kids, helping with setup or cleanup needs, be part of a greeting team, etc.
+- provide training for preteens to serve on a kids’ worship team, with tech needs, in classes with younger kids, with setup or cleanup needs, as part of a greeting team, etc.

 - love Jesus and Scripture.

 - grasp God’s vision for investing in the next generation.